Preparing to Pitch Yourself for Corporate Board Roles: Corporate Board Series, Part 3

 (2) Value Proposition and Elevator Pitch.
 Building on the exercise of creating a board bio, you can further distill what you offer a board into a short value proposition that can serve as the basis for an email or cover letter regarding your board candidacy as well as an elevator pitch that you can give (and tailor more specifically to) one of your target audiences.

 (3) Board Resume.
 Sometimes, a board resume is also requested during the board search process, although it is less commonly used than the board bio.
 The board resume differs from an executive resume principally in its emphasis on those accomplishments and characteristics that would be relevant to board service.
-I will cover board bios and resumes further in Part 6 of the corporate board series.

 (4) LinkedIn.
 Just as you make your network aware of your availability for and interest in a board role through informal conversations and other interactions, you can take another look at your LinkedIn profile to determine whether it conveys your board-ready expertise and gravitas or could use some more help in that regard.
-I will give some specific suggestions for LinkedIn profiles as they relate to seeking out a board role in Part 7 of this series.

 Copyright 2020 Anne Marie Segal.
 All rights reserved.